influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/scheduled-downtime.md

 without triggering alerts.

 ## Sideload
-Avoiding unnecessary alerts during scheduled downtime is accomplished by using the `sideload` node to load information from files in the filesystem and set fields and tags on data points which can then be used in alert logic.
+Avoid unnecessary alerts during scheduled downtime by using the [`sideload`](/kapacitor/v1.5/nodes/sideload_node) node to load information from files in the filesystem and set fields and tags on data points which can then be used in alert logic.
-The [`sideload`](/kapacitor/v1.5/nodes/sideload_node) node adds fields and tags to points based on hierarchical data from various file-based sources.
+The `sideload` node adds fields and tags to points based on hierarchical data from various file-based sources.

 Kapacitor searches the specified files for a given field or tag key.
 If it finds the field or tag key in the loaded files, it uses the value in the files to